Puno Lauren Puno Co-Founder of Map and ilovecreatives

 I’m also an entrepreneur which comes with other roles like manager, community builder, customer support, marketer.
-I’m the Founder of ilovecreatives and Co-Founder of MadewithMap.
+I’m the Founder of ilovecreatives, PeopleMap, and MadewithMap.

 This past year, I've been building PeopleMap, an Instagram Marketing Tool that Daniel and I made while building @madewithmap.
 I've also been vlogging on YouTube, working that travel influencer life for MadewithMap, building squarespace websites, and consulting here and there.
 Geez.
 Talk about slaaassshie.
 Slash slash slash!